Dalas121/Heir_2_The_Throne/README.md

 //- quest: she learns to accept his death and moves on
 //	- maybe 2 versions of this?
 If you have Kalenz he helps her move on, if you don't things end badly

-----Admiral Azhab:
+----Admiral Azash:
 - Orcish Warrior (maybe with a captain's hat), loyal and resilient.
 Pirate, but has nothing to do with water (and doesn't see why that's relevant)
 - big, boasting, generous personality.
 Similar personality as that one guy from DitS
-- refers to himself in the third person ("the wonderful Azhab", "the indefatigable Azhab", etc)
+- refers to himself in the third person ("the wonderful Azash", "the indefatigable Azash", etc)
 - when he first steps in water, Konrad comments that he should really have better swimming abilities.
 - quest: get his hat back.
 One of the orcs sieging Elensefar has his hat, and he wants it back
 - quest: meet Bugg the sea orc.
-Azhab will then recruit Bugg as a non-companion loyal
+Azash will then recruit Bugg as a non-companion loyal
 - quest: fight Bazur at the Whitefang keep.
-Maybe Azhab finally steals/gets a ship?
+Maybe Azash finally steals/gets a ship?

 ----Elrian:
 - Custom unit, loyal and intelligent.